Community Impact is how we are investing in impact in our three pillars: basic needs, early childhood success, and workforce development.

 What is Community Impact?

 With this model, United Way of Northeast Georgia will grant funds to programs that provide direct services to those areas of most need - our three pillars - and can provide reported data on the success of the programs.
-These services can range from healthcare services assisting with prenatal care and improving low birth weight statistics, providing access to food and healthy meals, or vocational and work-study training programs.
+These services can range from healthcare services like family engagement programs that help parents raise children to reach developmental milestones, providing access to food and healthy meals, or vocational and work-study training programs.

 Applications for grant funding will be open on May 1, 2020 this year.
 Eligibility requirements for applying nonprofits are available.
 Any questions can be directed to Mark Madison, Director of Community Impact, via email.